 Acer has recently supplanted Samsung as the number one seller of Chromebooks worldwide, mainly due to the success of the C720 range.
 This particular variant of the C720 sits at the entry level point of Acer’s Chromebook range, eschewing the touchscreens that adorn its more expensive brethren.
 This means that the price is just £199, for which you certainly get a good deal of useful technology.
-See also: Which laptop to buy: 2014 laptop buying advice, and the best laptops of 2014.
+See also: Which laptop to buy: laptop buying advice, and the best laptops.

 As you might expect the casing is of course plastic, finished in a smart, bluish grey that does a fair job of simulating metal while feeling strong enough for day to day usage.
 This choice of material also has the advantage of making the C720 a lightweight 2.76lbs, so throwing it in your backpack and heading out for the day doesn’t end in sore shoulders.
 For a cheap, little machine it also packs a fair amount of ports, with HDMI, SD card reader, and two USB slots, one of which is USB 3.0.

 While many of the first Chromebooks on the market arrived with ARM chips at their centre, Acer has taken a different path and decided to equip its C720 range with Intel Celerons.
 These particular 1.40GHz chips (2955u) are based on Haswell technology, which results in increased battery life when compared to Acer’s previous C7 Chromebook.
 The manufacturer claims an impressive 8.5 hours running time, which isn’t too far off the 7hrs we managed in testing.
 Not bad at all.